 6. Sylvia Plath – Lady Lazarus

 Months before she committed suicide in 1963, Sylvia Plath penned “Lady Lazarus” in 1962.
-The poem makes reference to the biblical account of Lazarus, who was famously raised by Jesus.
+The poem refers to the biblical account of Lazarus, who was famously raised by Jesus.
 Here, Sylvia Plath discusses the burden of her unsuccessful suicide attempts, and how, during her final try, she finds a new version of herself.

 I have done it again.